The letters you need to list Expired Multifamily Listings

 Sellers, however, don’t always realize that a person can be extremely successful in selling single family residences, and not know the first thing about selling multifamily properties.

-If you want to rescue those sellers and list those properties when they expire off the market unsold, you’re going to have to show them the difference.
+If you want to rescue those sellers and get a chance to sell those expired multifamily listings, you’re going to have to show them the difference.

 And that’s why I wrote a set of 5 real estate letters to help you reach them.